 If you have assets in an annuity within your employer’s retirement plan, here are some key things to consider before deciding which of the available income options will work best for your situation.

 - Which income sources will you use first?
 Remember, you are required to withdraw assets held in tax-deferred accounts such as IRAs, 403(b) or 401(k) plans after you turn 70 ½.

 - Do you want annuity income for a specific number of years or for the rest of your life?

-- If you choose lifetime income from TIAA Traditional Annuity, your payments will remain consistent and guaranteed.
-Guarantees are based on the claims-paying ability of the issuer, Teacher’s Insurance and Annuity Association of America.
+- If you choose lifetime income from a fixed annuity such as TIAA Traditional Annuity, your payments will remain consistent and guaranteed.
+Guarantees are based on the claims-paying ability of the issuer.

 - If you are part of a couple, do you want income for just yourself or joint payments?
 If joint, consider whether it makes sense for the surviving spouse to receive a reduced payment amount (due to reduced expenses, life insurance proceeds, etc.).
 This will increase the amount of your initial payout.

 - What are your legacy plans?
 Adding a guarantee period will ensure that your annuity payments will continue to your beneficiary should you (and your spouse or partner if you select joint benefits) die during the specified period.